 Over years it’s easy to forget even the really useful things.
 Then one day you rediscover them and wonder why they disappeared in the first place.
 Nowhere is this truer than in the corporate world.

-Specifically the job design related research I recall was done initially by Hackman and Oldman (here’s a link to someone else’s summary.
-I was thrilled to find two business coaches in Belgium using this work when I went looking) that I know as the ‘Motivating Potential of a Job ‘ and they referred to as ‘Job Characteristics Model’.
+Specifically the job design related research I recall was done initially by Hackman and Oldman (here’s a link to someone else’s summary.)
+So I was thrilled to find two business coaches in Belgium using their work when I went looking.
+I know the as ‘Motivating Potential of a Job ‘ and the Belgium consultants referred to it as ‘Job Characteristics Model’.
 All very academic sounding … except I found this work wonderfully useful when looking at individuals, teams, their performance and in understanding aspects of culture.
 There are immediate implications for team functioning and job design and it relates directly to how engaged someone can and will be.
 No matter what technology is applied the work characteristics around the resultant work is critical.

 While there are survey’s to help you measure the motivating potential of a job just being conscious of the concept and it’s constructs when speaking with people about their work helps make sense of the situation and what you are hearing and observing in your diagnostic phase.

 Tip 1: In a coaching situation evaluating the job characteristics is a useful diagnostic exercise.
 A short structured discussion around each aspect is often revealing about how the context is contributing

 Tip 2: It pays to look back over your past work to see what you liked and what is still relevant.

 Something To Anticipate: The much-promoted wave of robotics that is about to wash across business will bring how we think about the jobs people do and their characteristics into sharp focus … again.